 Why does PaperCut recommend disabling this setting?

 When this setting is disabled, documents will spool in RAW format, which could be Postscript, PCL, or the printer’s native language.
 This allows PaperCut to easily read the files, which in turn enables a number of PaperCut features such as accurate page count and color detection, grayscale conversion, and watermarking.

 In addition to interfering with the way that PaperCut analyzes and modifies print jobs, this setting can also cause excessive load on the print server.
 So, we recommend turning this off if possible.

 This setting can be disabled using PowerShell (continue reading below) or it can be changed manually on a Windows print queue with the following steps:

-- Right-click on the printer and select Properties…
+Next, right-click on the printer you want to manage and choose Properties…

 Select the Advanced Tab.